confluentinc/ksql/docs/reference/server-configuration.md

 interpreter gives significant performance gains.
 This can be disabled per query if the code compiler is preferred.

+## `ksql.query.pull.max.qps`

+Sets a rate limit for pull queries, in queries per second.
+This limit is enforced per host, not per cluster.
+After hitting the limit, the host will fail pull query requests until it determines that it's no longer at the limit.

+## `ksql.query.pull.max.concurrent.requests`

+Sets the maximum number of concurrent pull queries.
+This limit is enforced per host, not per cluster.
+After hitting the limit, the host will fail pull query requests until it determines that it's no longer at the limit.

 ## `ksql.variable.substitution.enable`

 Enables variable substitution through [`DEFINE`](../../../../developer-guide/ksqldb-reference/define) statements.